 Note: Note that you can use the installation wizard to create new installation .ini files without carrying out a manual install.
 If you use the installation wizard all the way through to the Ready to Install stage, the wizard generates a new ConfigurationFile.ini with the settings you selected in C:\Program Files\Microsoft SQL Server\130\Setup Bootstrap\Log.

-For more information, see the Install SQL Server 2016 from the Command Prompt topic in Books Online:
+For more information, see the Install SQL Server 2016 from the Command Prompt topic in the SQL Server 2016 Technical Documentation:

 Install SQL Server 2016 from the Command Prompt

 http://aka.ms/sjjkud